Step by Step

 • Soil Mapping

-This table contains Talsim soil parameters in the first column and all the field names of the soil layer in drop-down menus in the second column.
-In this step, users are required to map each Talsim parameter to its corresponding field in the soil layer.
-If the user selects “Feature IDs of Soil Layer” for the ID-column, it is recommended that the soil input layer is a dissolved layer.
-QTalsim takes the feature ids of the input layer.
+This table contains Talsim soil parameters in the first column and all the field names of the soil layer in drop-down menus in the other six columns.
+These six columns represent the soil layers.
+In this step, users are required to map each Talsim parameter to its corresponding fields in the soil layer.
 The table below shows the necessary type for these parameters.
+Additionally, it also shows the required unit and restrictions of the parameters.
 If the user-mapped field has a different datatype, the plugin, where possible, converts the field’s values to the parameter’s type.
 If ‘Parameter not available’ is selected, that parameter will be added with null values.

 To finalize the soil mapping, click ‘Confirm Soil Mapping’.
 If the user defines area/percentage thresholds, soil features below these thresholds are deleted during this step.
 The user can set a minimum size of the soil features [m²] and a minimum percentage of the soil features relative to the sub-basin’s area.
 Soil features that fall below the specified size or percentage share are deleted and filled using the ‘Eliminate’-tool.
 This creates a new layer, containing all fields from the soil layer and all parameters from the soil mapping table, assigned with values from their corresponding fields.
 If there is a datatype mismatch between the soil layer’s field and the parameter, a warning is logged.